Gruruya/niomo/README.md

   show      show a post
   post      make a post
-  accounts  manage your identities/keypairs. run `accounts help` for subsubcommands relay     manage what relays to send posts to. run `relay help` for subsubcommands
+  accounts  manage your identities/keypairs. run `accounts help` for subsubcommands relays    manage what relays to send posts to. run `relays help` for subsubcommands
 ```

-Commands can be shortened to any unique string, so `niomo a l` is the same as `niomo account list`
+Commands can be shortened to any unique string, so `niomo a l` is the same as `niomo accounts list`

 Install
 ---